 Near the end of the Cultural Revolution in China, this was the fate of many of the Red Guards, whose rampages were becoming counterproductive and an embarrassment to the Communist regime.
 Mao hit upon the idea of the mostly urban, intellectual Red Guard youth being sent out to the remotest regions of China, there to be "reeducated" by the peasantry.
 The program ended up creating a "lost generation" in China, made up of college-age youth who were essentially exiled internally for doing Mao's will too well.
 Needless to say, the Red Guards felt betrayed and lost their "revolutionary" ardor after a time.

-Historically China has a long tradition of using this trope; central government officials that lost favour were often reassigned to posts in Guangdong, or worse, Hainan, both at the extreme south of the country: high levels of malaria, a subtropical climate that people coming from Northern China couldn't stand, and their task usually involved "securing the Chinese fortress so that the indigenous won't rebel."
+Historically China has a long tradition of using this trope; central government officials that lost favor were often reassigned to posts in Guangdong, or worse, Hainan, both at the extreme south of the country: high levels of malaria, a subtropical climate that people coming from Northern China couldn't stand, and their task usually involved "securing the Chinese fortress so that the indigenous won't rebel."
 (It's now very hard to explain why being assigned to what is now the richest place in the country is considered a punishment.)

 The former Edward VIII of Great Britain, aka the Duke of Windsor, had lived in France at the start of World War II, after which he eventually moved to Spain and Portugal.
-During this time, fears grew that he was at best a defeatist whose doom-and-gloom proclamations would sap morale, and at worst a Nazi sympathiser and potential traitor.
+During this time, fears grew that he was at best a defeatist whose doom-and-gloom proclamations would sap morale, and at worst a Nazi sympathizer and potential traitor.
 So Churchill appointed him governor of the Bahamas, which was pretty much a non-job and far away from everything...